30 Best Ways to Lose Weight at Work

-Below, we’ve outlined some common causes of corporate corpulence—traps that any guy who’s on top of his game is likely to encounter at the office, in airports and hotels, at conferences, and, of course, at those boozy cocktail parties and dinners—and we’ve provided a bunch of strategies for working your way around them.
-And while you’re eyeing a leaner, stronger, fitter body, be sure to bulletproof your health with our 100 Ways to Live to 100.
+There are far too many causes of corporate corpulence out there—traps that anyone who's on top of his or her game is likely to encounter at the office, in airports and hotels, at conferences, and, of course, at those boozy cocktail parties and dinners.
+Here we've provided a bunch of strategies for working your way around them.
+And while you're eyeing a leaner, stronger, fitter body, be sure to bulletproof your health with our 100 Ways to Live to 100.

 If you think racing through the day and eating on the go makes you a lean, mean machine, you're wrong.
 A bagel on the way to work does not a breakfast make.
 You need to start smart, eating as soon as you get up to activate your metabolism.
 "Eighty percent of the men I see take in so few calories in the first half of the day that they are starving in the evening and substantially overeat," says Gene Erb, R.D., head nutritionist at the Duke Executive Health Program.

 Taking in a meal early in the day makes you less likely to pig out throughout, according to a study published in Human Nutrition and Metabolism.
-The researchers found that men who ate a lot at breakfast took in fewer overall calories than did those who skipped out on breakfast and snacked later at night—and for more great eating tips, here are 7 Ways to Sneak Away from Sugar.
+The researchers found that men who ate a lot at breakfast took in fewer overall calories than did those who skipped out on breakfast and snacked later at night.
+And for more amazing weight loss advice, here are the 40 Weight Loss "Secrets" That Don't Work.

 If you're pressed for time in the mornings, try eating twice—a quickie breakfast like cold cereal or yogurt at home, then a second one at work.
 Stock your office with whole-grain bread and peanut butter.
 The mix of complex carbs and protein will give you energy and keep you full longer than will simple carbs, which are digested quickly and can leave you sluggish.
-Remember: eating a great breakfast is one of the 100 Easiest Ways to Be a Healthier Man Right Now.
+For more great lifestyle tips, here are the 40 Ways to Develop New Habits After 40.

 A late-afternoon snack will keep you from gorging at dinner.
 Erb suggests a cup of yogurt, an ounce of nuts, and a large piece of fruit.
 "It's a good mix of carbohydrates, protein, and fat," he says.
 The combination also supplies the nutrients you need to keep your blood pressure and cholesterol in check, he says.
 Need a great snacking menu?
 Here are 10 Ways to Eat Whatever You Want Without Gaining Wait.